ajw628/guilder-chronicles/World/Items/Deck of Many Things.md

 **Fool:** You lose 10,000 XP, discard this card, and draw from the deck again, counting both draws as one of your declared draws.
 If losing that much XP would cause you to lose a level, you instead lose an amount that leaves you with just enough XP to keep your level.

-**Gem:** Twenty-five pieces of jewelry worth 2,000 gp each or fifty gems worth 1,000 gp each appear at your feet.
+**Gem:** Twenty-five pieces of jewelry worth 2,000 GP each or fifty gems worth 1,000 GP each appear at your feet.

 **Idiot:** Permanently reduce your Intelligence by 1d4 + 1 (to a minimum score of 1).
 You can draw one additional card beyond your declared draws.